Cycro54/Revive_Me/README.md

 * Config for if the Death Timer is dispellable or not
 * Be able to see what revives and downs a player (when revived, and when entering fallen state)
 * Add a entity blacklist(which can also be made into a whitelist) for the Kill Revive Effect (so players can't kill chickens and call it a day), (be able to block/allow classes,and MODIDs) (https://github.com/Cycro54/Revive_Me/issues/46)
+* Make a blacklist for revertable effects and add kill timer effect to it.

 Shtuff to maybe do
 * (Config) If your timer runs out, instead of outright dying, you will be able to take damage instead